Ambrosia eriocentra, Woolly Bursage

 Common Name: Hollyleaf Bursage

 Also Called: Woolly Bursage, Woolly Fruit Bur Ragweed

 Synonyms: (Franseria eriocentra)

-Habitat Preferences: Desert and pinyon-juniper habitats, sandy soils, gravelly washes and benches along dry desert washes.
+Habitat Preferences: Desert and pinyon-juniper habitats, sandy soils and dry desert washes.

 Recorded Range: In the United States in AZ, CA, NV and UT.
 In Arizona Hollyleaf Bursage is found in the central and northwestern parts of the state.

 North America & US County Distribution Map for Ambrosia eriocentra.

 North America species range map for Ambrosia eriocentra:

 North American range map courtesy of Virginia Tech, Dept. of Forest Resources & Environmental Conservation Click image for full size map